SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     b) Create an example class
     - Create a global class and insert the code from above.
 Depending on the name of the class you created, replace the class name in the snippet.
-    - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. change the `SELECT` and  `READ REPORT` statemnets.
+    - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. change the `SELECT` and  `READ REPORT` statements.
 You should not see any syntax errors.
 Activate the class.
     - Run the class with *F9*.
 The code should have been processed up to the `BREAK-POINT` statement and the debugger should have started.
 You may want to check the content of the variables in the debugger.
 Choose *Terminate* to exit the debugger.
     - So, unlike in the case of ABAP Cloud above, the code should not cause any problems (other than the fact that it does not make a lot of sense).
     - For the example class created, check the information in the *Properties* tab.
 Choose *General*.
 The *ABAP Language Version* is maintained as *Standard ABAP*: